faruto/website/README.md

 spyder-ide-website
 ==================

-This repository hosts the source code for generating the **Spyder IDE** Website using [Pelican](http://getpelican.com), a static python websiote generator.
+This repository hosts the source code for generating the [Spyder IDE](http://spyder-ide.org) Website using [Pelican](http://getpelican.com), a static python website generator.

 Installing
 ----------